 For this reason, they may decide not to install auxiliary power units (APUs) on their trucks -- even though the savings in fuel that would ordinarily be spent on idling could more than pay for the units in about a year.

-So how can a driver come out on top with all of these negatives pressing in?
+So how can a trucker come out on top with all of these negatives pressing in?

 If the trucking company will not buy an APU for each of their trucks, here is a proposition that truck drivers can make (which we strongly recommend being drafted and reviewed by a qualified attorney):